 If you have an allergy to any ingredients in the filler, it’s important that you don’t go through with the treatment.
 And injections are not recommended if your skin is swollen, infected or irritated.

 Liquid rhinoplasty is also not recommended if you’re pregnant or breastfeeding.

-Q. Who can perform liquid rhinoplasty?
+Q. Who can perform a non-surgical nose job?